 Why You Should Use Google Voice

-With it, you can forward all of your numbers to one singular number, letting you answer calls from all your different phone numbers on the same device.
+With Google Voice, you can forward all of these lines to a single number, allowing you to answer calls from different numbers on a single device.

-However, a Google Voice phone number may be the last number you ever need.
-This telephone service is perfect for merging multiple communication channels into one place.
-And that is just one of its many additional features.
+But a Google Voice number may be the last number you ever need.
+It’s perfect for merging multiple communications channels into one place.

 1. You Can Take and Make Calls from Gmail

 If you have a Gmail account, even a free one, you can make calls to the U.S. and Canada straight from your inbox for free.
 The problem is that each time you call, you’re assigned a random phone number that the recipient won’t recognize—and most people straight up ignore calls from unknown numbers.

 With Google Voice, you instantly resolve that issue.
 Once you’ve selected your Google Voice number, all of your outgoing Gmail calls will come from that number.
 That way, recipients can recognize when you’re calling and are more likely to pick up.

 To sweeten the deal, you can also answer calls within Gmail and Google Hangouts, straight from your computer.